-(payable by the investor) PFD and PFDQ: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% PFD and PFDQ: Up to 3% for the benefit of the distributor.
-Please see the general section of the Sales Prospectus for further explanation.
+Dilution adjustment (payable by the investor) PFD and PFDQ: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee PFD and PFDQ: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.

-For additional costs, see clause 13 of the general section of this Sales Prospectus. \\ The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.
+\ For additional costs, see clause 13 of the general section of this Sales Prospectus.

+\\ The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.

-For the sub-fund with the name db Advisory Multibrands - PIMCO Global Sustainable Multi-Credit Solution, the following provisions of this special section shall apply in addition to the terms contained in the general section of this Sales Prospectus.
+For the sub-fund with the name db Advisory Multibrands - PIMCO Global Multi-Credit Solution, the following provisions of this special section shall apply in addition to the terms contained in the general section of this Sales Prospectus.

-This sub-fund promotes environmental and social characteristics and qualifies as product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector.
+This sub-fund promotes environmental and social characteristics and reports as product in accordance with Article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR").

-The objective of the investment policy of the sub-fund db Advisory Multibrands - PIMCO Global Sustainable Multi-Credit Solution is current income combined with long term capital growth.
-Among other characteristics, the subfund promotes environmental characteristics but does not have as its objective a sustainable investment.
+The objective of the investment policy of the sub-fund db Advisory Multibrands - PIMCO Global Multi-Credit Solution is current income combined with long term capital growth.
+Among other characteristics, the sub-fund promotes environmental characteristics but does not have as its objective a sustainable investment.
 The companies in which investments are made follow good governance practices.